mkyleUD/Caviness-HPC-Shell/setup.md

 PuTTY is used to create a command line interface (CLI) on a remote system from machines running a Windows operating system.
 Unlike Linux/UNIX and Mac, Windows does not have a native terminal that has an SSH client installed by default.
-While this is changing in newer versions of Windows, we are suggesting that all Windows users still install and use PuTTY.
+While this is changing in newer versions of Windows, we are suggesting that all Windows users install and use PuTTY.

 **Download PuTTY** from [UDeploy](https://udeploy.udel.edu/software/putty-with-xming/).
-You might also want to download WinSCP, but that will not be need or covered in this setup or used during this workshop.
+You might also want to download WinSCP, but that will not be needed for the workshop or covered in this setup.

 **Install PuTTY**
 ***Note:*** This will require administrator privileges on your computer .

- * **Step 1:** Run the putty-X.XX-install.msi file that was download to begin the installation process.
+ * **Step 1:** Run the putty-X.XX-install.msi file that was downloaded to begin the installation process.
 Click "Next".

  ![PuTTY Install Wizard](/fig/step1Welcome.jpg)